OFF THE AIR presents live indie music in Modesto, California.

 8 pm (DOORS AT 7 pm)

-Queen bean Coffee & Social House
+Queen Bean Coffee & Social House

 Downtown Modesto, CA

 Welcome to OFF THE AIR Presents—where indie music gets loud, quiet, weird, and honest in the heart of Modesto.
 We’ve been curating high-level indie music since 2005, and we’re here to remind you that live music is still king.
 No gimmicks, no overproduced white noise—just honest performances from the artists that get you talking, thinking, and feeling something.
 This is your scene.
 This is your community, a place to make friends and find your people.
-Come for the music, stay for the moments that stick.
+Come for the music, stay for the friendships and memories that last forEVAH.

 Shows are general admission, all-ages, welcoming, and safe.